Twins vs. Royals Player Props Betting Odds

 |0

-- Jose Miranda has 23 hits with two doubles, two home runs and eight walks.
-He has driven in 11 runs.
+- Byron Buxton has put up 21 hits with four doubles, a triple, five home runs and eight walks.
+He has driven in 13 runs.

 |Opponent